flucoma/flucoma-docs/doc/BufSelect.rst

 :control indices:

-   A 0-based list of channel numbers to recover.
+   A 0-based list of frame numbers to copy.
 Default is [-1], meaning all frames

+:control channels:

+   A 0-based list of channel numbers to copy.
+Default is [-1], meaning all channels